symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``''``

 The value used to authenticate incoming webhook requests.
-What it holds depends on the third-party service: the signing key it gives you, or the HTTP Basic credentials configured on the webhook URL.
+Depending on the third-party service, this is the signing key it gives you or the HTTP Basic credentials you set on the webhook URL.

-Always set it in production.
-Parsers for services that sign their requests reject an empty value and throw.
-The others cannot do that: a service that does not sign, or that makes signing optional, leaves its parser with nothing to check, and the endpoint then accepts requests from any sender without warning.
+Always set this option in production.
+When it's empty, some parsers throw an exception, but others skip verification entirely and accept requests from any sender.

 workflows
 ~~~~~~~~~